Preparation and Filing of the Account

 a.
 If you as personal representative believe the decedent wished to make a contribution to a church or charity, but that was not expressed in the will, making such a contribution is inappropriate and will not be approved, unless there is a written agreement signed by all affected beneficiaries.
 Such statement must be notarized.

 b.
-"By-Pass" distributions are not approved unless specifically allowed under the terms of the decedent's will.
+"By-Pass" distributions to beneficiaries of a trust, which is the residuary beneficiary under the will, are not acceptable unless specifically allowed under the terms of the decedent's will, or preapproved by the Commissioner.
 Where the residuary beneficiary under the will is a trust under agreement established by the decedent during his/her lifetime, distributions must be made to the trustee of the trust, even though immediate distribution of the trust assets by the trustee is permitted by the terms of the trust under agreement.
 The Commissioner's office has no jurisdiction over the administration of trusts under agreement and we therefore do not become involved in analyzing those trust terms and approving direct distributions by the executor to the trust beneficiaries rather than to the trustee(s) as beneficiaries under the will.

 If you make by-pass distributions contrary to these instructions, you